-Clyde is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Clyde doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Clyde with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.73% of adults in Clyde have a bachelor's degree or advanced degree.
+The education level of Clyde citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.88% of adults 25 and older in Clyde have a college degree.

-The per capita income in Clyde in 2010 was $20,899, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,596 for a family of four.
+The per capita income in Clyde in 2018 was $23,101, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $92,404 for a family of four.
 However, Clyde contains both very wealthy and poor people as well.

+Clyde is a somewhat ethnically-diverse city.
 The people who call Clyde home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clyde residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clyde include German, Irish, British, and Scottish.
+Clyde also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.29% of the city’s residents.
+Important ancestries of people in Clyde include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Clyde is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.